EdoLabWorks/IO-ControlModule/README.md

 Our focus here is to show from the web control interface how we can control in simulation - devices, instruments or machines using simple LED indicators to give us a first hand feel and insight during our initial application development process.

-Later on, you can easily integrate actual I/O sensors/actuators or instruments/machine interfacing with its device driver in a PC-Based automated solutions.
+Later on, you can easily integrate actual I/O sensors/actuators or instruments/machine interfacing with its device driver in a PC-Based automation solutions.

 Also, if you press the toggle button on each device front-panel section, you can send ON/OFF messages to the web control interface as well as change the button's color correspondingly.